cnmzsjbz199328/chatbot/README.md

 -   `POST /api/chat`: Manages the chat logic, including context retrieval and LLM interaction.
 -   `GET /api/get-files`: Retrieves a list of all uploaded files from the PostgreSQL database.
 -   `DELETE /api/files/[id]`: Deletes a specific file and all its associated vectors from the databases.
+-   `DELETE /api/files/[id]`: Deletes a specific file and all its associated vectors from the databases.

 ## Code Summaries